DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 3. **Integrate the Part**: After the part feels seen and understood, it can relax.
 Its valuable qualities are returned to the whole system, and it no longer needs to run its old protective program.

 "This three-step process—Identify, Relate, Integrate—is a practical application of the cosmic rhythm to your inner world.
 It is a direct path to resolving internal conflicts and reclaiming your agency."

+"The key is sequence: First, use the compass to stabilize and center yourself.
+Then, from that stable foundation, you can safely engage in the deeper work of relating to and integrating your internal parts.
+Trying to do parts work while you're still triggered often just reinforces the patterns you're trying to heal."

 Sarah felt excited.
 This gave her a concrete way to work with her automatic patterns.
 Instead of fighting them, she could understand them as parts of herself that needed attention and integration.